Ramadan is the ninth month of the Muslim year, where, for around 30 days and nights, strict fasting is observed from dawn to sunset.

 How and when do you break your fast?

-Joudie said: "We break our fast at sunset each day and this time changes daily so you must be aware of this.
-We usually break our fast on 3 dates as this is what our prophet Mohammad did when he broke his fast.
+"We break our fast at sunset each day and this time changes daily so you must be aware of this.
+We usually break our fast on three dates as this is what our prophet Muhammad did when he broke his fast.
 After this, we would eat a soup make up of freekeh and chicken to warm our insides and then perhaps a salad.

 "The point is to not over eat after all the fasting as it then totally destroys what you are doing.
 You have to eat in moderation and eat slowly."